samuelsyoon/yolo_wheat_head_seg/README.md

 # Training

 YOLOv8m-seg (yolov8m-seg.pt) was trained for 10 epochs.
+Follow this link to view the training script: https://colab.research.google.com/drive/1-iTP2w05qlLizFjPJWGrLWPu-mL4y4Ng#scrollTo=6FUlqegxq2SN

 # Dataset
 The Global Wheat Head Detection (GWHD) Dataset is contains wheat head images from several countries at different growth stages with a variety of genotypes.